mithi/react-philosophies/README.md

 4. [Always add keys](https://epicreact.dev/why-react-needs-a-key-prop) whenever you use `map` to display components.
 5. [Only call hooks at the top level](https://reactjs.org/docs/hooks-rules.html).
 Don’t call Hooks inside loops, conditions, or nested functions.
 6. Understand the warning "Can't perform state update on unmounted component".
 [See PR: facebook/react/pull/22114](https://github.com/facebook/react/pull/22114), [Reddit/u/free_username17](https://www.reddit.com/r/reactjs/comments/pvwb6m/comment/heevt8g)
 7. Prevent the ["white screen of death"](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) by adding several [error boundaries](https://reactjs.org/docs/error-boundaries.html) at different levels of your application.
-You can also use them to send alerts to an error monitoring service such as [Sentry](https://sentry.io) if you want to.
+You can also use them to send alerts to an error monitoring service such as [Sentry](https://sentry.io) if you want to. ([Accounting for Failures In React](https://brandondail.com/posts/fault-tolerance-react))
 8. There is a reason why errors and warnings are displayed in the console.
 9. Remember [`tree-shaking`](https://webpack.js.org/guides/tree-shaking/)!
 10. [Prettier](https://prettier.io/) (or an alternative) formats your code for you, giving you consistent formatting every time.
 You no longer need to think about it!